 Oak Ridge National Laboratory’s K-12 education programs help foster an early interest in science by providing scholarly competitions, summer education workshops, science camps, and various research participation opportunities.
 All of the programs involving students under the age of 18 have been moved to the K-12 Education Programs.
 The K-12 programs at ORNL include the following:

 The Appalachian Regional Commission (ARC)/Oak Ridge National Laboratory (ORNL) High School Summer Math Science Technology Institute has occurred annually at ORNL for many years.
 The ARC/ORNL Summer Institute is a two-week program that provides a short-term, hands-on research experience for small groups of high school students and STEM teachers from the 13-state Appalachian Region.
 The students and teachers are nominated by State ARC representatives and selected by the Appalachian Regional Commission.
 ORNL mentors are invited to work with either a team of teachers or a team of students on a short-term, hands-on project that provides opportunities for the participants to be engaged in current projects at ORNL.
 The program highlights the critical value of ORNL and its science resources that are available to the Appalachian Region.

-Looking to jump-start your scientific and technical career with summer experience?
+Are you a graduating senior looking to jump-start your scientific and technical career with summer experience?
 The HERE program is open to U.S. Citizens or Lawful Permanent Residents (LPR) who will be at least 18 years of age prior to the start of appointment and have a minimum GPA of 2.5/4.0.
 Entering freshmen must graduate from high school immediately preceding the 10-week summer appointment and be accepted at a U.S. college or university in a STEM field or related discipline following appointment.
 Applications will open each year on October 2 and will close on July 1; however, applications should be submitted by February 1 for the best chance of selection.